algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 }
 ```

-This implementation now works in 0.7 seconds, or 13.5 times faster, and there is still room for improvement.
+This implementation now works in 0.7 seconds, or 13.5 times faster, and there is still ample room for improvement.

 ### Advanced Data Twiddling

-Masking is the most widely used technique for data manipulation, but there are many other tricks that we will use later in this chapter:
+Masking is the most widely used technique for data manipulation, but there are many other handy SIMD features that we will later use in this chapter:

 - You can [broadcast](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#expand=6331,5160,588&techs=AVX,AVX2&text=broadcast) a single value to a vector from a register or a memory location.
-- You can [permute](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#text=permute&techs=AVX,AVX2&expand=6331,5160) data almost arbitrarily.
+- You can [permute](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#text=permute&techs=AVX,AVX2&expand=6331,5160) data inside a register almost arbitrarily.
 - We can create tiny lookup tables with [pshufb](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#text=pshuf&techs=AVX,AVX2&expand=6331) instruction.
-This is useful when you have some logic that isn't implemented in SSE, but is small.
-This instruction is so handy that Wojciech Muła — the guy who came up with half of the algorithms described in this chapter — took it as his [Twitter handle](https://twitter.com/pshufb)
+This is useful when you have some logic that isn't implemented in SSE, and this operation is so instrumental in some algorithms that [Wojciech Muła](http://0x80.pl/) — the guy who came up with a half of the algorithms described in this chapter — took it as his [Twitter handle](https://twitter.com/pshufb)
 - Since AVX2, you can use "gather" instructions that load data non-sequentially using arbitrary array indices.
 These don't work 8 times faster though and are usually limited by memory rather than CPU, but they are still helpful for stuff like sparse linear algebra.
-- AVX512 has similar "scatter" instructions that write data non-sequentially, using either indices or a mask.
-You can easily "filter" an array this way.
+- AVX512 has similar "scatter" instructions that write data non-sequentially, using either indices or [a mask](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#text=compress&expand=4754,4479&techs=AVX_512).
+You can very efficiently "filter" an array this way using a predicate.

-Gather and scatter instructions turn SIMD into a proper parallel programming model, where operations can be executed almost independently.
-This is a huge deal.
-Keep in mind that algorithms specifically for AVX-512 are frequently published in blogs and research papers, so they typically rely on one of specific features not transferrable to AVX2 and earlier extensions.
+The last two, gather and scatter, turn SIMD into proper parallel programming model, where most operations can be executed independently in terms of their memory locations.
+This is a huge deal: many AVX512-specific algorithms have been developed recently owning to these new instructions, and not just having twice as many SIMD lanes.

 ## Assisting Autovectorization

-Of course, the preferred way of using SIMD is via autovectorization.
+Of course, the preferred way of using SIMD is by the means of autovectorization.
 Whenever you can, you should always stick with the scalar code for its simplicity and maintainability.
-But [as in many other cases](/hpc/analyzing-performance/compilation) compiler often need some additional input from the programmer, who may know a little bit more about the problem.
+But, [as in many other cases](/hpc/analyzing-performance/compilation), compiler often needs some additional input from the programmer, who may know a little bit more about the problem.

 Consider the "a+b" example: